 Community science is the vital collaboration between researchers and the public to execute scientific projects and collect information for ongoing studies.
-As part of our mission to protect the ocean through science and advocacy, Pacific Whale Foundation engages the public in a number of community science initiatives.
+The goal of these projects is to engage members of the public in scientific data collection to supplement our systematic research studies, while providing educational opportunities and low-cost alternatives for monitoring whales, dolphins, and marine debris.
 These initiatives build awareness of key issues relating to marine conservation and wildlife protection while inspiring a greater commitment to create positive change.

 2018: Currie, J.J., Stack, S.H. and Kaufman, G.D.
 Conservation and Education Through Ecotourism: Using Citizen Science to Monitor Cetaceans in the Four-Island Region of Maui, Hawaii.
 Tourism in Marine Environments 13(2): 65-71.

 2012: Tonachella, N., Nastasi, A., Kaufman, G., Maldini, D. and Rankin, R.W.
 Predicting trends in humpback whale (Megaptera novaeangliae) abundance using citizen science.
 Pacific Conservation Biology 18: 297-309.

 *For a full list of our research publications, click here: